SSDI for Construction Workers: Physical Demands and Approval

 Frequently Asked Questions

-TL;DR: Construction work is classified as heavy or very heavy exertion (lifting 50-100+ lbs, standing/walking 8 hours, working in weather extremes).
-This is actually an advantage for SSDI.
-If your medical evidence shows you're limited to sedentary or light work, you clearly can't do construction, and the grid rules strongly favor manual laborers over 50 with limited education.
+Construction work is classified as heavy or very heavy exertion, involving lifting 50-100+ lbs, standing/walking 8 hours, and working in weather extremes.
+This is actually an advantage for SSDI if your medical evidence shows you're limited to sedentary work.

 Why Construction Workers Have an Advantage?